 - If your checking account will earn interest and what the expected interest rate may be

-- Are there transaction fees for writing checks, accepting credit cards, etc.?
+- Whether there are transaction fees for writing checks, accepting credit cards, etc.

 Although most banks have some kind of digital presence, online banking services are relatively new.
-In other words, just because your neighborhood bank has a website, it doesn’t mean they offer all their banking services online.
+In other words, just because your neighborhood bank has a website, it doesn’t mean it offers all its banking services online.

 Online banks are capable of offering most of the banking services you’ll find at the bank branch around the corner, without the expense of a physical location, or locations.
 As a result, there are some pretty compelling benefits most small business owners might appreciate.

-- Your business savings account will earn higher interest rates—sometimes as much as 1% or 2% higher than a conventional bank.
+- Your business savings account will earn higher interest rates—sometimes as much as 1%; significantly higher than a conventional bank

 Online Business Account FAQ

-Yes, there are many options for establishing a business checking account online, including the five options listed in this article.
+Typically, yes, there are many options for establishing a business checking account online, including the five options listed in this article.
 However, some physical banks may require you to open an account at a local branch.

 Typically, the only cost associated with opening an online business checking account is the minimum opening deposit amount.
 Some online banks will assess transaction fees for some accounts, but there shouldn’t be a fee associated with opening the account.